simonhanmer/devops-playground-may2024/steps/step_2/README.md

 panda_name = "your-panda-name"
 ```

 When we run `terraform apply`, Terraform will show us a plan of what it's going to do.
+If you didn't provide a default panda name in the `variables.tf` file, you'll be asked to input this,
-If you're happy with the plan, you can type `yes` and Terraform will deploy your infrastructure.
-As the end of the deployment, it will show us the outputs we defined in the `outputs.tf` file, specifically the website endpoint and the S3 bucket name.
+otherwise if you're happy with the plan, you can type `yes` and Terraform will deploy your infrastructure.
+As the end of the deployment, it will show us the outputs we defined in the
+`outputs.tf` file, specifically the website endpoint and the S3 bucket name.

 ## Create an example web page